Fine Arts Work Center

 Provincetown, MA 02657

 The Fine Arts Work Center was founded in 1968 by a group of public-spirited artists, writers and patrons, including Stanley Kunitz, Robert Motherwell, Myron Stout, Jack Tworkov and Hudson D. Walker, among others.
-They envisioned a place in Provincetown, the country’s most enduring art colony, where artists and writers could live and work together in the early phase of their careers amid the unique natural beauty of the Outer Cape.
+They envisioned a place in Provincetown, the country’s most enduring art community, where artists and writers could live and work together in the early phase of their careers amid the unique natural beauty of the Outer Cape.

 Since its beginning the Work Center has awarded 1,000 Fellowships and has become one of the premier residencies of its kind.
 The Fellowship Program runs annually for seven months off-season (October 1-April 30).
 The Fellowships provide housing, work space, stipends and each other to 20 Fellows selected annually from an applicant pool of some 1,600 emerging artists and writers from the United States and abroad.
 Work Center Fellows have gone on to number among the most accomplished artists and writers working today, winning MacArthurs, Guggenheims, Whitings, Pollock-Krasners, Tiffanys, Tufts, Prix de Romes, National Book Awards, and eight Pulitzer Prizes.